na1307/MSBee/README.md

 ### Why is MSBee limited to Visual Studio 2017 and earlier?

-Newer versions (2019 and later) were tested but failed to correctly recognize the project files, making them unreliable for use with MSBee.
+Newer versions (2019 and later) were tested but failed to correctly recognize the source code files in the project, making them unreliable for use with MSBee.
 Visual Studio 2017 is currently the latest stable version supported.

 ### What version of C# can I use?